DevOps Engineer Government Contracts

 Clearance requirements vary by team and environment, but they can shape which roles are realistic for you right now.
 A recruiter who understands government contracting should be able to talk plainly about suitability, onboarding realities, and where your background fits without overselling the opportunity.

 If you are already an experienced DevOps contractor, use this page as a check on whether the government market suits the kind of work you want.
-If you are moving into Canberra government contracting for the first time, it should help you ask better questions about team setup, tooling ownership, security constraints, and delivery expectations.
+If you are moving into Canberra government contracting for the first time, ask better questions about team setup, tooling ownership, security constraints, and delivery expectations.

 The useful next step is not to chase generic job-board content.
 It is to look at live opportunities, compare recruiter quality, and decide whether you want a conversation about fit.